-Michael K. Farr is president and majority owner of Farr, Miller & Washington LLC.
-He is chairman of the investment committee and is responsible for overseeing the day-to-day activities of the firm.
-Prior to starting FM&W, he was a principal with Alex, Brown & Sons.
+Michael Farr is President and majority owner of Farr, Miller & Washington, LLC.
+He is Chairman of the Investment Committee and is responsible for overseeing the day to day activities of the firm.
+Prior to starting Farr, Miller & Washington, he was a principal with Alex, Brown & Sons.

-He graduated from the University of the South in Sewanee, Tenn.
+Mr. Farr is a graduate of the University of the South in Sewanee, Tennessee.
 He is married and has two children.

 Ben Bernanke, Chairman of the Federal Reserve, testified before Congress today and said that unemployment could remain elevated for quite a while.
 Moreover, he said that he needs to see “a sustained period of stronger job creation” before he considers the recovery firmly established.
 That sounds like it will be quite a while before the Chairman considers the recovery firmly established.